University General Counsel (UGC)

 • Legal advice and assistance to the Board of Regents and the Director/Secretary and senior executive management of the New Mexico Department of Agriculture (NMDA), including issues relating to enforcement actions and the development or amendment of state regulations.

-• Maintenance of the Regents Policy Manual (RPM) and the Administration Rules and Procedures of NMSU (ARP) as the two primary sources of policy, rules and procedures at NMSU, including coordination and advice to NMSU constituents regarding new developments and revisions.
+• Maintenance of the Regents Policy Manual (RPM) and the Administrative Rules and Procedures (ARP) as the two primary sources of policy, rules and procedures at NMSU, including coordination and advice to NMSU constituents regarding new developments and revisions.